kumavis/rtc-data-stream/README.md

 # rtc-data-stream

-convert a webRtc connection into a stream
+convert a webRTC connection into a stream

 use HTML5 [WebRTC](http://www.webrtc.org/) the node way -- with streams